Pay, escrow, cap a budget, move an asset, join a group payment, or trigger a conditional payout.

 - Michael Sutton's STARK-sized blocks and min-fee notes for the STARK proof, block-size, standardness-fee, and elasticity tradeoffs.

-- Kaspa Explained sources for the Kaspa status hierarchy and source trail.
+- Kaspa Explained sources for the Kaspa status hierarchy and source list.